 From the Mt.
 Falcon parking lot, you'll get a minimal warmup before the long grind on the Castle Rock trail begins.
 The grade isn't too steep but there are enough of water bars, tight switchbacks and rock fields to make this a demanding climb.

 About halfway up, a hard lefthand turn (with just a touch of tree shade) offers a brief respite before the climbing kicks in again.
 Then it's more grinding in small gears to the top.
-It's challenging to stay on the bike the entire time — not because the technical challenge is super high but simply because of the relentless climbing and moderate obstacles that just keep coming.
+It's challenging to stay on the bike the entire time not because the technical challenge is super high but simply because of the relentless climbing and moderate obstacles that just keep coming.

 A fit rider keeping the hammer down will need about 30 minutes (give or take) to reach the stone shelter.
-Ride at a conversational pace or take a few breaks and you might be looking at an hour-long effort — but fear not because you've put nearly all the hard work behind you.
+Ride at a conversational pace or take a few breaks and you might be looking at an hour-long effort but fear not because you've put nearly all the hard work behind you.

 and a few other options.
 If you're content to ride just the loop you'll skip those trails and exit the park for a road descent.

 Keep an eye peeled for the easy-to-miss left turn onto gravelly Picutis Road.
 Follow that to the paved Parmalee Gulch Road and climb a moderate grade, following it through the small town of Indian Hills.

 Keep following Parmalee Gulch Road.
 You'll pass Pence Park on your left, then get ready to hit the singletrack again.
 Look for the Bear Creek Trail